prezi/pride/README.md

 A session is a directory containing clones of modules.
 Each module is expected to have a Gradle build (i.e. a `build.gradle` file in its root directory).
 Pride generates Gradle build files in the session directory which allows you to build your modules together, without having to install them to an external repository (such as Ivy local in `~/.ivy2`).

+It is important to craft your modules so that they remain buildable on their own (*stand-alone mode*) as well as a part of a Pride session (*session-mode*).
+In most cases you don't have to do anything special to make this happen, but there are some [limitations and caveats](#limitations-and-caveats) to watch out for.

 ## Get Pride

 ### Prerequisites